Restorative Dentistry – Littleton, CO

 In most cases, our team works hard to help patients keep their natural teeth.
 However, there are situations where extraction is the best way to ensure patients maintain the optimal level of oral health.
 When this is the case, we carefully remove teeth and help patients plan tooth replacement, whenever necessary.
 Some of the situations that may necessitate extraction include:

 - Severe damage or decay that makes restoration impossible

 - In preparation for orthodontic treatment where the teeth are crowded, one or more teeth may need to be extracted

 - Before creating and placing partial or full dentures, one or more teeth may need to be removed

 - Third molars, wisdom teeth, are the most frequently extracted, as they are the last to erupt and there may not be adequate space to accommodate this final set of teeth

 Wisdom Tooth Extractions

 The most commonly extracted teeth are also the last to erupt in patients’ smiles.
 This third set of molars, commonly referred to as wisdom teeth, was an evolutionary necessity for our ancient ancestors who ate tough, unprocessed foods and often experienced extensive tooth loss by their late teens.
-With improved modern diets and dental care, these teeth are no longer a valuable replacement.
-Instead, the wisdom teeth often lead to unnecessary dental concerns such as impaction (inability of teeth to erupt from the gum line), crowding, or shifting of teeth out of proper alignment.
+With improved, modern diets and dental care, these teeth are no longer a valuable replacement.
+Instead, the wisdom teeth often lead to unnecessary dental concerns such as impaction (inability of teeth to erupt from the gumline), crowding, or shifting of teeth out of proper alignment.
 For these reasons, we may recommend patients have their wisdom teeth removed as a preventive measure to avoid negative effects on their oral health.
-Typically, we begin making these plans as early as age 11 or 12, when the wisdom teeth are visible developing below the gum line.
+Typically, we begin making these plans as early as age 11 or 12, when the wisdom teeth are visibly developing below the gumline.
 The positioning, size, and other aspects of the developing teeth may be indicative of potential oral health issues and guide us in determining whether third molars should be extracted.